dart-archive/vm_service_drivers/dart/tool/service.md

   // An instance of the Dart class WeakProperty.
   WeakProperty,

-  // An instance of the Dart class Type
+  // An instance of the Dart class Type.
   Type,

-  // An instance of the Dart class TypeParamer TypeParameter,
+  // An instance of the Dart class TypeParamer.
+  TypeParameter,

-  // An instance of the Dart class TypeRef
+  // An instance of the Dart class TypeRef.
   TypeRef,

-  // An instance of the Dart class BoundedType BoundedType,
+  // An instance of the Dart class BoundedType.
+  BoundedType,
 }
 ```